iracic82/uddi-ipam/README.md

 # Terraform Provider Infoblox.
  Website: https://infoblox.com

 The Terraform provider for Infoblox POC/Lab is a Terraform plugin to enable full lifecycle management of CSPs resources.
-The provider is maintained internally by Infoblox engineering team.
+The provider is maintained internally by Infoblox TME team.